 Distracted Driving Awareness

+Every day, at least nine Americans are killed and another 100 are injured in distracted driving crashes.
 Distracted driving is a public health issue that affects all of us.
-The latest statistics from the National Safety Council show motor vehicle fatalities are up 6% from 2015.
-More than 40,000 people were killed on our nation's roadways last year, and distracted driving is a major contributor.
+The latest statistics from the National Safety Council show motor vehicle fatalities continue to rise.
+For the third year in a row, more than 40,000 people were killed on our nation's roadways in 2018 and another 4.57 million people were injured seriously enough to require medical attention.

 April is Distracted Driving Awareness Month which is a united effort to identify and eliminate preventable deaths from distracted driving.